Review of The Ecotechnic Future: Envisioning a Post-Peak World (2009)

 Though his views are firmly rooted in the Club of Rome’s thinking and reaction to the oil crisis of the 1970s, Greer is widely read and able, for instance, to discuss Toynbee’s faculty of mimesis, and draw a parallel between the Ghost Dance of 1890 and the reactance, remonstrance and wishful thinking of 2009 USA, which worsened and caught fire along with California during the presidency of Donald Trump.
 Greer seems to have anticipated this real-world development, though concrete predictions in the book are few and not easily tested.

 Most centrally, Greer believed oil prices would rise.
 He also believed they would be volatile, an easy “out” for short-term fluctuations, but hardly compatible with 2020’s brief dip into negative prices on oil futures.
-In fact, Greer had the misfortune to write just before it become totally obvious that even M. King Hubbert’s upper bound on US crude—which Greer takes as correct—was a significant underestimate for 2010 through at least 2020, when domestic production—thanks to fracking—climbed back to oil crisis levels, well past Hubbert’s 1970 peak.
+In fact, Greer had the misfortune to write just before it became totally obvious that even M. King Hubbert’s upper bound on US crude—which Greer takes as correct—was a significant underestimate for 2010 through at least 2020, when domestic production—thanks to fracking—climbed back to oil crisis levels, well past Hubbert’s 1970 peak.
 In short, Greer’s vision is centrally predicated upon a price prediction that failed consistently for the decade following publication, just like the Club of Rome’s more bold and quantitative predictions failed in their time.
 This undermines the book, but not fatally so.
 In September 2020, 9560 new electric cars were registered in Norway, another oil-producing country.
-That’s 61.5% of all new Norwegian passenger cars that month, not simply because of oil prices rising over the long term but for all the other, deeper reasons Greer’s book is built on.
+That’s 61.5% of all new Norwegian passenger cars that month, not simply because of oil prices rising over the long term but for all the other, deeper reasons Greer’s book is built on, including subsidies.
+In February 2021, when a cold spell struck Texas and people burned the wood of their own garden fences for heat to survive the night, I thought of Greer.